arinco-crew-community/four-tips-securing-serverless/tip_2.md

 As you can see we expect a couple of environment variables to be set.
 The `UseManagedIdentity` variable indicates we expect the provided connection string to be a managed identity connection string.
 The `SQLAZURECONNSTR_AdventureWorks` variable is how connection string variables are retrieved in Azure Functions.
 We will need to add/update these variables in our Function App configuration.

-To do that we need to add the following snippet to the appSettings resource, underneath `MICROSOFT_PROVIDER_AUTHENTICATION_SECRET`.
+To do that we need to add the following snippet to the appSettings resource in `main.bicep`, underneath `MICROSOFT_PROVIDER_AUTHENTICATION_SECRET`.

 ``` bicep